withoutfanfare/wt-worktree-manager/README.md

 **Also avoid switching branches via GUI tools** (GitKraken, SourceTree, VS Code Git panel, etc.) when you have a worktree open.
 The GUI doesn't know about the worktree naming convention.

 **Why this breaks things:**
-- The directory `myapp--feature-login` now contains the `staging` branch
+- The directory `scooda--feature-login` now contains the `staging` branch
 - The directory name is now misleading
 - `wt` commands may behave unexpectedly
 - You might accidentally commit to the wrong branch